 In order to file a tax return, you must register with the revenue service and get a tax ID.
 Then file your declaration online.
 You can also apply for a tax residency certificate which you can use as evidence when revoking your tax residency in other countries.

-So, if you hit 183 days in December 2019, you would need to file a tax return for all income earned in 2019 by March 31st 2020 (The tax year in Georgia runs from January 1st to December 31st).
+So, if you hit 183 days in December 2019, you may need to file a tax return for all income earned in 2019 by March 31st 2020 (The tax year in Georgia runs from January 1st to December 31st).

 If you hit 183 days in January 2020, you would need to file by March 31st 2021.